In This Article Expand or collapse the "in this article" section Organizational Legitimacy

 DOI: 10.1086/226550

-It provides an approach to analyzing formal organizations.
+This article provides an approach to analyzing formal organizations.
 Organizations are regarded as social systems achieving specific goals that serve the functioning of the society.
-The value system of an organization should align with the general values of its superordinate society, which in turn supports and influences organizational activities.
+The value system of an organization should align with the general values of its superordinate society, which, in turn, supports and influences organizational activities.
 Organizations should conform to institutionalized societal norms of “good conduct” to be legitimate.
-Available online by subscription.
+Available online by purchase or subscription.

-• Pfeffer, Jeffrey, and Gerald R. Salancik.
+• Pfeffer, J. S., and G. R. Salancik.
 “The Created Environment: Controlling Interdependence through Law and Social Sanction.”
 In The External Control of Organizations: A Resource Dependence Perspective.
-By Jeffrey Pfeffer and Gerald R. Salancik, New York: Harper & Row, 1978.
+By J. S. Pfeffer and G. R. Salancik, 188–224.
+New York: Harper & Row, 1978.

 Pfeffer and Salancik provide the foundational text for resource-dependence theory.
-In this chapter, they argue that organizations conform to social values and norms to achieve legitimacy, which will influence their competition for resources.
+This chapter argues that organizations conform to social values and norms to achieve legitimacy, which will influence their competition for resources.
 Relative to other work, they place more emphasis on how organizations can strategically achieve legitimacy to manage their dependencies on others for resources.
-See 188–224.

 back to top